-Potthucke originated in the Sauerland region of Westphalia in Germany, and was originally considered a ‘poor man’s dish’.
-It is made with both cooked and raw potatoes, combined with onions and bacon, and covered with a mixture of eggs and cream before being baked in the oven.
+It is made from both cooked and raw potatoes, which are combined with onions and bacon, and covered with a mixture of eggs and cream before being baked in the oven.

 The ultimate alternative way to prepare potatoes

-If you are looking or an alternative way to prepare potatoes, then look no further!
+If you are looking for an alternative way to prepare potatoes, then look no further!
 Imagine a creamy mouthful of potato, laden with onions and bacon, alongside a juicy steak.
-Or why not fry slices until golden brown and crispy on both sides and serve as an alternative to hash browns for breakfast.
+Or why not fry slices until golden brown and crispy on both sides and serve as an alternative to hash browns for breakfast?
 This is such a versatile dish, you can eat it with practically anything.

 Potthucke is so easy and versatile - you can even make it from leftovers!